jasongitmail/super-sitemap/README.md

   integrations; and
 - a SvelteKit adapter that converts SvelteKit route files into those normalized templates, exported from `super-sitemap/adapters/sveltekit`.
+- a TanStack Start adapter that converts app-provided generated route tree or route-record data into the same normalized templates, exported from `super-sitemap/adapters/tanstack-start`.

 These subpath exports are lower-level APIs.
 Existing SvelteKit users do not need them and do not need to change any setup shown below.